 Road to Hana

 The Road to Hana is a must-do road trip on Maui.
 Known for it’s winding curves, cliffsides, and spectacular views, the 64.4-mile Hana Highway connects Kahului to the town of Hana in east Maui.
-You’ll see sprawling ocean vistas, waterfalls, pools, and more along the route, which is listed on the National Register of Historic Places.
+You’ll see sprawling ocean vistas, waterfalls, and pools.

 Our Road to Hana Maui Guide

-The Road to Hana takes about 5 hours in one direction, but it all depends on how many stops you make and how long you stay at each destination.
-When planning your itinerary for the Road to Hana, consider these tips for making the most out of each moment.
+The Road to Hana takes about five hours in one direction, but it all depends on how many stops you make and how long you stay at each destination.
+When planning your itinerary for the Road to Hana, consider these tips:

 Have a Road to Hana Map

 Cell phone service is not reliable along the Road to Hana.
-Make your map available offline or just pick up a paper map to have on the ride.
+Make your map available offline or pick up a paper map.